nZEDb/nZEDb_Docs/source/index.rst

 .. _index:

-nZEDB: a fork of newznab plus
+nZEDb: a fork of newznab plus
 =============================